C0MPU73R/ShortestNodePathAnalyzer/README.md

 ©(Copyright): Nicholas Cleveland

 You may use this program and it's code however you wish (reverse engineering, licensing etc...).
-It'sFreeware.
+It's Freeware.
-If you have any question please email me (using a relevant subject name) at: nicholascleveland@protonmail.com
+If you have any questions please email me (using a relevant subject name) at: nicholascleveland@protonmail.com